Chapter 90: The Sound of Silence

 Too soon?

-Were Jon and Daenerys alive?
+Were Jon and Daenerys still alive?

 Had the Night King arrived?